golemfoundation/wildland-client/Documentation/manpages/wl-forest.rst

 Mount a forest given by name or path to manifest.
 The Wildland system has to be started first, see :ref:`wl start <wl-start>`.

+.. option:: -s, --save

+   Add the forest containers to ``default-containers`` in configuration file, so that they will be mounted at startup.

 .. option:: -l, --list-all

    During mount, list all the forest containers to be mounted and result of mount (changed/not changed).